Michael Sheard: Career

 In 1960, Sheard acted at the Perth Repertory Theatre in Scotland, where he was roommates with Donald Sutherland.

-Sheard had a lengthy affiliation with science fiction, and appeared in six televised stories of the BBC science fiction television series Doctor Who, appearing with the First Doctor in The Ark (1966), the Third Doctor in The Mind of Evil (1971), the Fourth Doctor in both Pyramids of Mars (1975) (for which he later recorded a DVD commentary) and The Invisible Enemy (1977), the Fifth Doctor in Castrovalva (1982), and the Seventh Doctor in Remembrance of the Daleks (1988).
+Sheard had a lengthy affiliation with science fiction, and appeared in six televised stories of the BBC science fiction television series Doctor Who, appearing with the First Doctor in The Ark (1966), the Third Doctor in The Mind of Evil (1971), the Fourth Doctor in Pyramids of Mars (1975) (for which he later recorded a DVD commentary) and The Invisible Enemy (1977), the Fifth Doctor in Castrovalva (1982), and the Seventh Doctor in Remembrance of the Daleks (1988).
 He also worked with the Eighth Doctor in The Stones of Venice, a Doctor Who audio drama produced by Big Finish Productions.
 He was a regular guest at both Doctor Who and Star Wars conventions over the years in the US and the UK.

-Further to this, Sheard had guest roles in Colditz (1972), On the Buses (1973), Cloud Burst (1974), Space: 1999, the BBC's adaptation of the Lord Peter Wimsey story The Five Red Herrings (1975), and as Dr. Arnold Anderson in Crown Court (1976).
+Further to this, Sheard had guest roles in Colditz (1972), On the Buses (1973), Cloud Burst (1974), Space: 1999, the BBC's adaptation of the Lord Peter Wimsey story The Five Red Herrings (1975), The Sweeney (1975) and as Dr. Arnold Anderson in Crown Court (1976).

 In 1978, Sheard appeared in one episode ("Sleeping Partners", as the character Adderley) of the television series All Creatures Great and Small.
 Also in 1978 Sheard appeared as Merton, a forensics expert in an episode of the hard-hitting British police drama The Professionals, the episode entitled "When the Heat Cools Off".

 In 1980, Sheard appeared as Federation officer Klegg in "Powerplay" in episode 2 of series 3 of Blake's 7.
 Sheard also featured as Andrew McKinley, father of the eponymous heroine of the series Maggie between 1981 and 1982.
 In 1983, he played Herr Grunwald, the German manager of a building site, in the first series of Auf Wiedersehen, Pet.